 Are you looking for some special sweet treats to bake?
 Try these delicious lemon blueberry cupcakes!

-Blueberry Lemon Cupcakes that are soft, fluffy and has the perfect balance of sweetness and tartness.
+These delicious cupcakes are soft, fluffy and has the perfect balance of sweetness and tartness.

 How to Make Blueberry and Lemon Cupcakes